-☐ Investigative measure implying the gathering of evidence in real time, continuously and over a certain period of time □ Monitoring of banking or other financial operations Controlled deliveries □ Other ☐ Covert investigation ☐ Interception of telecommunications ☐ Provisional measure(s) to prevent the destruction, transformation, moving, transfer or disposal of an item that may be used as evidence.
-Section D: Relation to an earlier EIO Indicate whether this EIO supplements an earlier EIO.
+Section C: Investigative measure(s) to be carried out

+Indicate whether this EIO supplements an earlier EIO.
 If applicable, provide information relevant to identify the previous EIO (the date of issue of the EIO, the authority to which it was transmitted and, if available, the date of transmission of the EIO, and reference numbers given by the issuing and executing authorities).

 If relevant please indicate if an EIO has already been addressed to another Member State in the same case.

 Section E: Identity of the person concerned

 1. State all information, as far as known, regarding the identity of the (i) natural or (ii) legal person(s) concerned by the investigative measure (if more than one person is concerned, please provide the information for each person):

-(i) In the case of natural person(s)

-Name:

-First name(s):

-Other relevant name(s), if applicable:

-Aliases, if applicable:

-Sex:

-Nationality:

-Identity number or social security

-number

-Type and number of the identity document(s) (ID card, passport), if available:

-••••••

-Date of birth:

-Place of birth:

-Residence and/or known address; if address not known, state the last known

-address:

-Language(s) which the person understands:

-(ii) In the case of legal person(s)

-Name:

-Form of legal person:

-Shortened name, commonly used name or trading name, if

-applicable:

-n •

-Registered seat:

-Registration number:

-Address of the legal person's Name of the legal person's

-representative

-Tepresentative

-Please describe the position the concerned person currently holds in the proceedings:

-□ Suspected or accused person

-□ Victim

-□ Witness

-□ Expert

-□ Third party

-□ Other (please

-specify):
+(i) In the case of natural person(s) Name:....
+First name(s):.....
+Other relevant name(s), if applicable:.....
+Aliases, if applicable: .....
+Sex: .....
+Nationality:.....
+Identity number or social security number.....
+Type and number of the identity document(s) (ID card, passport), if available: Date of birth: .....
+Place of birth:....
+Residence and/or known address; if address not known, state the last known address:.... \\\\\ Language(s) which the person understands: ..... (ii) In the case of legal person(s) Name:....
+Form of legal person: .....
+Shortened name, commonly used name or trading name, if applicable:..... .....
+Registered seat:....
+Registration number: .....
+Address of the legal person:.....
+Name of the legal person's representative.....
+Please describe the position the concerned person currently holds in the proceedings: □ Suspected or accused person □ Victim □ Witness □ Expert □ Third party specify):....